sachaservan/private-ann/README.md

 - OpenSSL: On Ubuntu run ```sudo apt-get install libssl-dev```.
 On yum, ```sudo yum install openssl-devel```.
 - Make: On Ubuntu run ```sudo apt install make```.
 On yum, ```sudo yum install make```.

-For optimal performance, you should compile the C code with clang-12 (approximately 10-20 percent faster than the default in some distributions).
+For optimal performance, you should compile the C code with clang-12 (approximately 10-20 percent faster than the default on some distributions).
 - Clang-12: On Ubuntu run ```sudo apt install clang-12```.
 You'll also need llvm if you use clang.
 On yum, ```sudo yum install clang```.
 - LLVM-AR: On Ubuntu run ```sudo apt install llvm```.
 On yum, ```sudo yum install llvm```.